-Continued research on cannabinoids is certain to uncover many more cannabinoids correlated with a multitude of benefits for an array of health conditions.
-A short list of the most relevant phytocannabinoids currently being studied for medical efficacy is as follows:
+Continued research is certain to uncover many more cannabinoids correlated with a multitude of benefits for an array of health conditions.
+A shortlist of the most relevant phytocannabinoids currently being studied for medical efficacy is as follows:

 The most common and prevalent chemical in the Cannabis plant, THC molecules, are responsible for the majority of the plant’s psychoactive effects in humans.
-THC has a host of effects depending upon body chemistry, but its primary medical benefits result from its analgesic, anti-spasmodic, anti-tremor, anti-inflammatory and anti-emetic properties.
-It is also known as a stimulant with regard to appetite, and has therefore been credited for helping patients suffering from AIDS, chemotherapy and cachexia.
+THC has a host of effects depending upon one’s body chemistry, but its primary medical benefits result from its analgesic (pain relief), anti‐spasmodic, anti‐tremor, anti‐inflammatory, and anti‐emetic (nausea protection) properties.
+It is also known as an appetite stimulant and has therefore been credited for helping patients suffering from AIDS, chemotherapy, and cachexia.
 There are two forms of THC: THCA and THCV.

 THCA is the most prominent compound found in the raw Cannabis plant.
-It is inactive and naturally non-psychoactive in its raw form, but converts to the active, psychoactive cannabinoid THC when heated above 250 degrees Fahrenheit.
+It is inactive and naturally non‐psychoactive in its raw form.
+It transforms into the active, psychoactive cannabinoid THC when heated above 250 degrees Fahrenheit.
 (This process can take place over an extended period of time through extraction or instantly, by burning or vaporizing the material.)
-THCA is credited for the anti-inflammatory and anti-spasmodic effects of Cannabis, and is also believed to be a factor in its anti-proliferative effects, as well.
+THCA is credited for the anti‐inflammatory and anti‐spasmodic effects of Cannabis and is also believed to be a factor in its anti‐proliferative (inhibiting tumor cell growth) effects, as well.

 Activated THCA, or THC, concentrations normally range from 10% to 25% in raw, dried Cannabis flower, and from 50% to 90% (or greater) in concentrated products.

-A compound largely ignored until recently, CBD contains a host of medical properties associated with neuroprotective and immunomodulatory functions specifically related to anti-inflammatory, anti-convulsion, anti-psychotic and anti-oxidant effects.
+A compound underappreciated until recently, CBD contains a host of medical properties associated with neuroprotective (protecting nerve cells against damage, degeneration, or impairment of function) and immunomodulatory functions specifically related to anti‐inflammatory, anti‐convulsion, anti‐psychotic, and antioxidant effects.

 Unlike THC, CBD is not psychoactive.
 In fact, it is known to temper the stronger effects of THC.
-Yielding lower concentrations of THC than most Cannabis varieties, CBD content can normally range from 15% to 25% for select varieties.
+CBD content (yielding lower concentrations of THC than most Cannabis varieties) can normally range from 15% to 25% for select varieties.

-While CBN is not technically a psychoactive compound like THC, it is nonetheless highly effective, and most commonly credited for its sleep-inducing qualities.
-With many properties similar to those in THC and CBD, CBN is known for reducing inflammation, convulsions, nausea and pain, as well as appetite stimulation.
+While CBN is not technically a psychoactive compound like THC, it is nonetheless highly effective, and most credited for its sleep‐inducing qualities.
+With many properties similar to those in THC and CBD, CBN is known for reducing inflammation, convulsions, nausea, and pain, as well as stimulating appetite.

 CBN concentrations are typically lower than both THC and CBD, normally ranging from 1% to 5% of total content.

-Have you ever noticed how a handful of mint leaves smells just like a pack of spearmint gum, naturally?
-Or wondered how the lemony scent in certain cannabis strains mirrors the citrus burst of a Meyer lemon, even though its form is dried and green, not juicy and yellow?
+Have you ever noticed how a handful of mint leaves smells just like a pack of spearmint gum?
+Or wondered how the lemony scent in certain cannabis strains mirrors the citrus burst of a Meyer lemon, even though it is dried and green, not juicy and yellow?

-We have terpenes to thank for the the distinguishing aromas we find in many plants.
-Scents such as, menthol, citrus, cinnamon, ginger, cloves and eucalyptus are all derived from terpenoids.
+We have terpenes to thank for the distinguishing aromas we find in many plants.
+Scents such as menthol, citrus, cinnamon, ginger, cloves, and eucalyptus are all derived from terpenoids.
 The aromatic properties of plant terpenoids play a traditional role in medicine, ranging from herbal remedies believed to fight cancer to pharmaceutical and antibacterial functions.